-Webinar: Turn around your urgent SARs in rapid time: New tools and support for SABs
+Webinar recording: Turn around your urgent SARs in rapid time: New tools and support for SABs

 COVID-19 creates a new urgency to identifying and sharing learning from certain cases.
 The Care Act gives Safeguarding Adult Boards (SABs) freedom to determine what activities make up a Safeguarding Adult Review (SAR), and SABs routinely commission SARs that are ‘proportionate’ to the learning that they are anticipated to generate.
-However, noone has been conducting SARs in timescales equivalent to the ‘rapid reviews’ now required for serious safeguarding incidents involving children: 15 working days.
+However, no one has been conducting SARs in timescales equivalent to the ‘rapid reviews’ now required for serious safeguarding incidents involving children: 15 working days.

 As part of Department of Health and Social Care’s COVID-19 Action Plan for Social Care, SCIE has worked with SABs to develop and test a new model for conducting SARs In Rapid Time.
-In this webinar we will launch the model and accompanying tools, sharing feedback from the first two test SARs using the new approach and open a discussion about the kinds of cases where speed trumps comprehensiveness of analysis.
+In this webinar launched the model and accompanying tools, sharing feedback from the first two test SARs using the new approach and open a discussion about the kinds of cases where speed trumps comprehensiveness of analysis.

-- Introduce the model and accompanying tools.
+- Introduces the model and accompanying tools.

 - Dr. Sheila Fish (Head of Learning Together, SCIE)

 - Simon Bayliss (Practice Development Manager for Safeguarding, SCIE).